 Profit After Tax | (1,189.46) | (765.70) | (382.79) | (822.32) |

-The above table would have elaborated on the key financial aspects of the company.
+The above table elaborates on the key financial aspects of the company.

 - Only in the Financial Year 2018-19, the company has shown a slight in terms of PAT.
 After which it started declining.